¡Esta es Una Plaza! Inspiring Permaculture in the City

 It seemed too risky to go ahead and give a group of citizens control of a public plot of land.
 What if it was filled up with hippies and revolutionaries?!
 It would reflect badly on the council and damage their image.
 And as we all know, in politics image is everything.

-Whilst it may have been an unfortunate day for him, it was a great day for the community of ¡Esta Es Una Plaza!, and the urban garden was officially born.
+Whilst it may have been an unfortunate day for him, it was a great day for the community of ¡Esta Es Una Plaza!, and the community garden was officially born.
 Whether this is synchronicity in action or simply a happy coincidence is for you to decide, but for me it seems like luck was shining down on this project that day and so far it hasn’t run out.

 12 years later at the time of writing, ¡Esta es una Plaza! is still going strong.
 It is well known around the city and well connected within the network of other self-governed spaces and urban gardens that have sprung up all over Madrid.
 People visit from all over the world and it has appeared in many different news publications.